Trump eyes Cabinet vacancies, policy questions

 - Snatching health from millions | Paul Krugman / Syndicated columnist

+“The president-elect is up on the issues,” said MacKay, a senior vice president at Lockheed Martin Corp., citing “first-class health care” for veterans as one of his priorities.

+Trump also tapped a familiar face from his former reality show to join his administration.
+Omarosa Manigault, a contestant from the first season of “The Apprentice,” is expected to focus on public engagement in the White House, according to two people familiar with the decision.
+They insisted on anonymity because they were not authorized to discuss the hiring process publicly.

-While tending to his Cabinet, the president-elect and his senior advisers also worked to craft a domestic and international agenda while huddled behind closed doors in his Manhattan skyscraper.
+While tending to his staff, the president-elect and his senior advisers also worked to craft a domestic and international agenda while huddled behind closed doors in his Manhattan skyscraper.
 Trump offered few details on his specific plans for governing in the months leading up to his stunning victory.

-He signaled Tuesday that he would not bless all of the GOP’s priorities on Capitol Hill, openly questioned the timing of the House Republican push to gut an independent ethics board just as the new Congress gathered in Washington.
+He signaled Tuesday that he would not bless all of the GOP’s priorities on Capitol Hill, however, openly questioned the timing of the House Republican push to gut an independent ethics board just as the new Congress gathered in Washington.

 “Do they really have to make the weakening of the Independent Ethics Watchdog, as unfair as it may be, their number one act and priority”?
 Trump tweeted.
 The House GOP later dropped the push.